 will want to continue around the reservoir on the dike trail for a 6.8 mile

 trip (7.8 if you ride the viewpoint trail).
 For a dike-plus-dirt-loop ride, you can start at any of three trailheads (see

 below).
-I'd suggest the southeast TH.
+My description uses the southeast TH.

 As you reach the southeast dike

 trailhead (whether by car or by bike), head for the gate, then follow a

 narrow curved path through the boulders to the right of the gate.

 From the southeast trailhead of the dike trail (see below),